-Contact your IBM authorized reseller or marketing representative for a current list of the SCSI hard disk drives available for your PC Server 704.
+For a current list of the SCSI hard disk drives available for your PC Server 704, contact your IBM marketing representative or your IBM authorized reseller.

 CD-ROM Drive

 The compact disc-read only memory (CD-ROM) drive uses a compact disc (CD) that the server can read from but not write to.
 You can view the data, but you cannot change or update the data.